Last updated on February 12, 2024

 Responders are typically asked to choose from a range of options — which are scaled between two extremes— like Excellent to Terrible.
 The rating scale is a variant of the well-known multiple choice question.

 Rating scales are popular for their ability to allow quantitative measures to be applied to more abstract, subjective sentiments.
 Satisfaction, experience, perception, and feeling are all difficult to quantify, but when done well, a rating scale is useful for measuring performance or effectiveness and has application in personality research.
 The addition of AI in customer experience management can further leverage these quantitative measures, transforming them into actionable insights to improve overall customer satisfaction and engagement.

 You can roughly divide rating scales into two categories: ordinal scale and interval scale.

 An ordinal scale is a variable measurement scale that presents the answers in an ordered manner.
-The scale is presented in natural order, but the intervals between the scale are not fixed.
+The scale is presented in the natural order, but the intervals between the scale are not fixed.

 Example – Ordinal Scale